 TrainingPeaks offers a 14-day free trial of the Premium service.

 Strava is a hugely popular app that records and shares rides, but did you know it also offers a wide range of training plans?
 They’ve been developed by Carmichael Training Systems and include workouts aimed at the full spectrum of cycling fitness, from climbing to endurance and anaerobic sessions.
 They can be customised to suit your available training time from just five hours a week.
-You need a premium subscription to Strava to access the plans.
+You need a premium subscription to Strava to access the plans and a whole lot more besides.

 Strava's basic features are free so you can decide whether you like it before ponying up for the training system.